awthwathje/build-your-own-radar/README.md

 ## Example radar.json

-This project comes with an example `radar.json` in `data` directory, here it is in its entirety:
+This project comes with an example `radar.json` in `data` directory.
+You need to update it using your own data.
+Here is the example:

 ```json
 {